siren-js/client/README.md

 [Siren](https://github.com/kevinswiber/siren) API client library for JavaScript

-Siren is a very powerful hypermedia format that enables a server and its clients to be decoupled from one another.
-There is a lot of boilerplate, protocol-level details around interacting with a Siren API, which is where Siren.js client comes in.
-This library allows you to do the following:
+This library handles much of the boilerplate, protocol-level details around interacting with a Siren API.
+Here are the things it can do:

 - [x] Parse and validate Siren representations
 - [x] Follow a `Link` (or any URL)
 - [x] Submit an `Action`
-  - [x] Customizable `Field` validation and serialization
+  - [x] Customize `Field` validation and serialization
 - [x] Resolve a `SubEntity`
 - [x] Traverse an `Entity` via the [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern)
 - [ ] Crawl a Siren API